polistern/pboted_docs/docs/docs/user-guide/usage.md

 You may need the utilities from the [pboted-tools](https://github.com/polistern/pboted-tools/) repository to work with **pboted**.
 In the future, their list will grow.
-There are plans to transfer all means for interaction into a separate CLI utility.
+There are plans to transfer all means for interaction into a separate [CLI utility](https://github.com/polistern/pbotectl).

-You can only continue to use your Java I2P-Bote identities if:
+You can only continue to use your Java Bote identities if:

-- your address is created using the `ECDH-256/ECDSA-256/AES-256/SHA-256` or `ECDH-521/ECDSA-521/AES-256/SHA-512` algorithm (others are not supported yet)
+- your address is created using the one of the follow algorithm (others are not supported yet):
+    - `ECDH-256/ECDSA-256/AES-256/SHA-256`
+    - `ECDH-521/ECDSA-521/AES-256/SHA-512`
 - identities file is not encrypted (encrypted files are not supported yet)

 ## Create Bote identity